-- Components of graphic design
+- 1. Components of graphic design

 - 2. Work of graphic designers

-- requirements of a graphic design brief
+- 3. Requirements of a graphic design brief

 - 4. Planning, development, and experimentation

 - 5. Graphic design production

-- Displaying, presenting, and promoting graphic design work
+- 6. Displaying, presenting, and promoting graphic design work

-Pupils will cover the above content through both theory lessons and a range of design projects which they will complete using a mixture of hand drawn design skills and computer aided design such as Photoshop.
+Students will cover the above content through both theory lessons and a range of design projects which they will complete using a mixture of hand drawn design skills and computer aided design such as Photoshop.

 The NEA element of the course is based on an externally set brief.
-Pupils will respond to the brief by conducting relevant research, producing, and developing design ideas and ultimately coming up with a final design that meets the brief.
-Pupils will reflect on and evaluate their final graphic design solution.
+Students will respond to the brief by conducting relevant research, producing, and developing design ideas and ultimately coming up with a final design that meets the brief.
+Students will reflect on and evaluate their final graphic design solution.

-NEA (Non-Exam Assessment) 17 Hours & 30 minutes Worth 60% of overall grade
+NEA (Non-Exam Assessment) 17 Hours & 30 minutes.
+Worth 60% of overall grade Written Assessment 1 hour 30 minutes.

-Written Assessment

-1 hour 30 minutes

 Worth 40% of overall grade

-The wide range of skills developed in this qualification including presentation and communication skills would be an asset to a wide range of future qualifications.
+Qualifications: The wide range of skills developed in this qualification including presentation and communication skills would be an asset to a wide range of future qualifications.

-Further study of Graphic Design could include:

-- Level 3 National Diploma or Extended Diploma in Art and Design Practice (Graphic Design) - Level 3 Art Diploma or Extended Diploma in Art and Design (Graphic Design) - A Level in Graphic Design (this will support progression to higher education)
+Further study of Graphic Design could include: Level 3 National Diploma or Extended Diploma in Art and Design Practice (Graphic Design), Level 3 Art Diploma or Extended Diploma in Art and Design (Graphic Design), A' Level in Graphic Design.

-Graphic Design, Animation, Creative Direction, TV/Film, Digital Design (including Web/App design), Video Game Design, Typography Designer, Illustration, Theatre Design
+Possible careers: Graphic Design, Animation, Creative Direction, TV/Film, Digital Design (including Web/App design), Video Game Design, Typography Designer, Illustration, Theatre Design

-Health & Social Care
+Health & Social Care (BTEC)

 Health and social care is one of the fastest growing sectors in the UK with demand for both health and social care employees continuously rising.
 In 2019/20, the adult social care sector contributed approximately £4 1.2 billion a year to the UK economy.
 Social care employees include care assistants and social workers, and Healthcare employees include doctors, pharmacists, nurses, midwives, healthcare assistants and physiotherapists.
-Approximately 3 million people are currently employed in the sector that by 2035 approximately 2.17 million.
-In 2019, it was estimated health and social care job vacancies will need to be filled.
+Approximately 3 million people are currently employed in the sector and by 2035 approximately 2.17 million.
+In 2019, it was estimated that health and social care job vacancies will need to be filled.

 This course will give you the opportunity to develop knowledge and technical skills in a practical learning environment.
-You will also develop key skills relevant to the health and social care sector such as research techniques and how to measure someone's physical health.
-You will also develop your written communication skills as you create health and wellbeing plans for an individual with specific needs.
+You will also develop key skills relevant to the health and social care sectors such as research techniques and how to measure someone's physical health.
+You will also develop your written communication skills as you create health, and well-being plans for an individual with specific needs.

-Head of Design & Technology clare.vincent@consilium-at.com
+Mrs Sargent Head of Design & Technology amy.sargent@consilium-at.com